koalm/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Blockchain Technology
-- Cyber Physical System/Digital Twin
+- Cyber Physical System / Digital Twin
 - Smart Manufacturing

 # Education to show in About widget